cocos3d/cocos3d/README.md

 - Seamless integration with cocos2d.
 Rendering of all 3D model objects occurs within a special cocos2d layer, which fits seamlessly into the cocos2d node hierarchy, allowing 2D nodes such as controls, labels, and health bars to be drawn under, over, or beside 3D model objects.
 With this design, 2D objects, 3D objects, and sound can interact with each other to create a rich, synchronized audio-visual experience.
 - Seamless integration with the iOS UIViewController framework.
 - Pluggable loading framework for 3D models exported from familiar 3D editors such as Blender, 3ds Max or Cheetah3D, or through industry standard 3D object files such as Collada or PowerVR POD, or even from your own customized object file formats.
+- Loading 3D models, textures and GLSL shaders can be performed on a background thread while the scene is being displayed, and automatically added to the scene when loading is complete.
 - 3D models can be selected and positioned by touch events and gestures, allowing intuitive user interaction with the objects in the 3D world.
-- 3D models can include animation sequences, with full or fractional animation.
+- 3D models can include animation sequences, with full or fractional animation, in multiple tracks.
+Animation tracks can be blended together, and cross-fading actions can be used to smoothly transition between tracks.
 - 3D model objects can be arranged in sophisticated structural assemblies, allowing child objects to be moved and oriented relative to their parent structure.
 - 3D models and assemblies can be easily duplicated.
 Each duplicated model can be independently controlled, animated, colored, or textured.
 But fear not, underlying mesh data is shared between models.
 You can quickly and easily create swarming hoards to populate your 3D world, without worrying about device memory limitations.
 - 3D models, cameras, and lighting can be manipulated and animated using familiar cocos2d Actions, allowing you to quickly and easily control the dynamics of your 3D world, in a familiar, and easy-to-use programming paradigm.